 - They’ll also ask about your psychological and medical history.

 - You will be issued an inmate ID number.

 - Any personal property you have will be taken away from you and stored until you get released.

 - You will then be allowed to use the telephone so you can contact a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, they will let you keep wearing your own clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you are expected to be released quickly, they will let you keep wearing your own clothes, otherwise you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people that get arrested make it through the procedure?

 Post A Comment

 When you pay your bail, you will get released from jail.
 This process may take anywhere between 15 minutes to many hours.
 In simple terms, the quicker bail is posted, the faster you will be freed.
 Also, it can depend on whether you’ve got a cash bond or if the magistrate must figure out how much your bail will be.
 For a minor offense, you will be booked and get released without having to post bail.
 When you have served your sentence and are given a release date, you should expect to be discharged anywhere between the hours of 9am and 12pm.